arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

-[[ ]] tidyverse is part of the dplyr suite of packages [[ ]] dplyr provides a number of functions good for providing data privacy [[X]] dplyr provides a number of functions good for getting precise subsets of data from a data frame [[ ]] dplyr includes the function `select()`, which can be used to subset either rows or columns [[?]]
+[[ ]] tidyverse is part of the dplyr suite of packages [[ ]] dplyr provides a number of functions good for providing data privacy [[X]] dplyr provides a number of functions good for getting precise subsets of data from a data frame [[ ]] dplyr includes the function `select()`, which can be used to subset both rows or columns [[?]]
 There are multiple correct answers!

 <div class = "answer">
 <details><summary>Click to see an explanation of the answer.</summary>

-dplyr is one of several packages that together make up the tidyverse suite of packages.  dplyr is intended to help with data reshaping -- for example, removing unneeded rows from a data frame, selecting some columns and not others, or creating a new column for a data frame.
+The dplyr package is one of several packages that together make up the tidyverse suite of packages, not the other way around.
+Additionally, dplyr is intended to help with data reshaping -- for example, removing unneeded rows from a data frame, selecting some columns and not others, or creating a new column for a data frame.
+It's not a package related to data privacy.
+Finally, while dplyr does include the `select()` function, it's not true that `select()` works on both rows and columns.

 </details>
 </div>

 Let's look at `select()` first.
-Select extracts columns from a data frame, using the column **name**.
+The `select()` function extracts **columns** from a data frame, using the column **name(s)** as argument(s).

 `select()` takes a data frame as its first argument.
 After that it takes any number of additional arguments that specify the names of the columns that you want to pick.